-A dental abscess can cause toothache and other symptoms.
+A dental abscess is a collection of pus which can cause toothache and other symptoms.
 If you suspect that you have a dental abscess, see a dentist as soon as possible for treatment.
 Without treatment, the condition is likely to become worse, and you may lose the affected tooth.
 Complications are uncommon, but can be serious and even life-threatening.

 What is a dental abscess?

 An abscess is a collection of pus.
-Pus is a thick fluid that usually contains white blood cells, dead tissue and bacteria (germs).
+Pus is a thick fluid that usually contains white blood cells, dead tissue and germs (bacteria).
 The usual cause of an abscess is an infection with bacteria.

-This type of abscess starts in the dental pulp (centre of the tooth).
+This type of abscess starts in the centre of the tooth (the dental pulp).
 This is the most common type.
 This type of abscess usually develops as a complication of tooth decay (caries).
-Dental decay is very common and erodes (damages and breaks down) the protective layers of the tooth (the enamel and dentine).
+Dental decay is very common.
+It damages and breaks down (erodes) the protective layers of the tooth (the enamel and dentine).
 The damage to the tooth allows bacteria to invade the pulp to cause an infection.

 An infection in the pulp can progress to form an abscess.
 Sometimes a periapical abscess develops if the nerve to the tooth dies for any reason.
 For example, from injury.
 The dead tissue inside a tooth is more prone to infection.